usr666/OpenWG79x/README.md

 Build firmware:
-Set GCCPATH variable before building, for example: export GCCPATH=/opt/gcc-arm-none-eabi-10.3-2021.10 cd Hello_World make
+Set GCCPATH variable before building, for example: export GCCPATH=/opt/gcc-arm-none-eabi-10.3-2021.10 make

 Load firmware in lawnmower:
 Option 1: Use USB-stick
-Place built file Hello_World.bin on USB-stick and rename it to DB275_GRAF.bin Insert USB-stick in lawnmower and flash as usual firmware.
+Place built file openwg79x.bin on USB-stick and rename it to DB275_GRAF.bin Insert USB-stick in lawnmower and flash as usual firmware.

 Option 2: Open the lawnmower and solder connections for an ST-Link v2 programmer